Seizya/Seifuncs/README.md

 Func Name : Explanatory text

 # License
-It is basically free only for redistribution and use other than commercial purpose use.
+It is basically free only for redistribution and use other than commercial purpose use.<br/>
-If you want to use it for commercial purposes, please contact my e-mail.
+If you want to use it for commercial purposes, please contact my e-mail.<br/>
 Do not modify the last 8 lines.

 # Bug report